PixMusicaX/Sem5IOT/README.md

 ## This repo will be containing everything for Sem 5️⃣!
 ### Why not Star this repo meanwhile? 😉
 #### Disclaimer: The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.
+If you have truble viewing and browsing through the pages, a pc is always recommended.

 ---